LLNL/quandary/Readme.md

 # Quandary - Quantum control on HPC clusters
-This project implements a parallel-in-time optimization solver for quantum control.
+This project implements an optimization solver for quantum control.
 The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve the density matrix in time.
 The control problem aims to find control pulses that drive the system to a desired target state.

 ## Installation
 This project relies on the Petsc package [https://www.mcs.anl.gov/petsc/] to handle linear algebra.
 Optionally, XBraid is used for realizing time-parallelization [https://github.com/XBraid/xbraid].